Framor81/CS152_GazeEstimator/FinalReport.md

 # Robo-Vision: Final Draft

+## Abstract
+Over 12% of Americans are impacted by mobility impairments and face barriers in using conventional assistive technologies because of their limited dexterity.
+Eye-tracking technology is promising in helping overcome these limitations, but currently available technologies can impose an additional financial burden.
+This project introduces a low-cost, webcam-based eye-tracking system that enables hands-free control of a robot using gaze direction.
+Using publicly available datasets and collected images, we trained two deep learning models, Convolutional Neural Networks (CNNs) and the Swin Transformer, capable of classifying six gaze categories: left, right, up, down, straight, and closed.
+The classifications are done using standard camera input without the need for expensive hardware or extensive calibration.
+The models were then integrated into a real-time Gradio web interface that processes webcam input, detects facial landmarks using dlib, isolates the eye region, and displays the processed eye images along with the predicted gaze direction.
+The Swin Transformer achieved an overall accuracy of 95%, with slight performance drops in the "closed" and "right" classes, and the CNN displayed a similar overall accuracy of 96%.

 ## Introduction

 Approximately 12.2% of Americans experience mobility disabilities, often requiring lifelong assistance [^1].
 These individuals face significant challenges in maintaining independence and autonomy, frequently relying on assistive technologies to regain control over their environment.
 However, many existing technologies, such as joystick-controlled wheelchairs or voice-command systems, are limited for individuals with restricted dexterity [^2].